rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 categories = ["technical details"]
 +++

-To commence, I must acknowledge that my comprehension of Swift concurrency is limited.
+{{< alert >}}

+To begin, I must admit that my knowledge of Swift concurrency is limited.
+I have a basic understanding of the subject, and if you are reading this blog and seeking further details about the topic, I recommend conducting a search and reading articles from other sources that provide a more comprehensive understanding of Swift concurrency.

+{{< /alert >}}

 RsyncUI is a graphical user interface (GUI) application; the majority of its operations are executed on the main thread.
-However, some resource-intensive tasks are performed on other threads managed by the cooperative thread pool, excluding and not blocking the main thread.
+However, some resource-intensive tasks are performed on other threads managed by the other executors and the cooperative thread pool (CTP), excluding and not blocking the main thread.
+How to the executors and CTP works and interacts is details I dont know about, and it is managed by the Swift runtime.

+- the Main Executor manage jobs on the Main Thread
+- the global concurrent and serial executor, both executes jobs on threads from the CTP

-The most important work are executed on the main thread.
-By default, SwiftUI makes sure all UI-updates are performed on the main thread.
-Below are other tasks executed on the main thread:
+The most important work are executed on the Main Thread.
+By default, SwiftUI makes sure all UI-updates are performed on the Main Thread.
+Below are other tasks executed on the Main Thread:

 - preparing of and execution of `rsync` synchronize tasks
 - monitoring progress and termination of tasks